Mzhgn/Ice-Cream-Dreams/README.md

 ## Description:

-<p>This project is a simple shopping cart designed to practice JavaScript, HTML, and CSS skills.
+<p>This project is a simple shopping cart designed to practice JavaScript, HTML, CSS ,and Javascript skills.
 The website simulates an online ice cream shop where users can browse a variety of delicious ice cream flavors, customize their orders, and make purchases. ;)</p>

 ## Used Languages: